Finding the Dancer’s Voice: An Interview with Gracefool Collective

 KC: In some ways, it just started because we didn’t want a boss and none of us wanted to be the boss but also didn’t want to be bossed around.
-It grew quite organically in terms of we basically all wanted to do everything.
+It grew quite organically in terms of just we all basically wanted to do everything.
 We’re four quite strong characters, none of whom wanted to be told what to do by anyone else.
-And because we started creating work collaboratively and we did quite a lot of projects together in our second and third years, and often we would make it together or we’d do it in pairs.
-The way that we created and devised was always very collaborative, it made sense to just keep working like that.
-It happened quite naturally because we just got asked to do things – we got commissioned, for example, to create a short piece for a festival in Northern about two months after we graduated.
+And because we started creating work collaboratively and we did quite a lot of projects together in our second and third years – and often we would make it together or we’d do it in pairs, the way that we created and devised was always very collaborative – it made sense to just keep working like that.
+It happened quite naturally because we just got asked to do things – we got commissioned, for example, to create a short piece for a festival at Northern about two months after we graduated.
 It got offered to us as a group, so unless someone had really pushed for leading that or several of us had really stepped back from doing that, it was always going to go that way, where we just all took on everything together.
 It took many years of us playing around and testing methods of making that work better or worse.
 Our whole first couple of years were real experimentations in terms of how we devised collaboratively, whilst also it not needing to be everyone doing everything all the time.
 I think that at first, we interpreted that as everyone needs to be equal in everything.
-Over the years [we] managed to find tools and methods to do it more succinctly and effectively, whilst also keeping true to the ethos of there not being a hierarchy or not being a boss.
-But some people over the years, we ended up with different roles but those roles were equal.
+Over the years, we managed to find tools and methods to do it more succinctly and effectively, whilst also keeping true to the ethos of there not being a hierarchy or not being a boss.
+But some people over the years, ended up with different roles but those roles were equal.

 DR: Have you found over the years, though, that you individually had natural affinities towards particular aspects of running the company together?
 That somehow the division of labour occurred naturally?